Gal Gadot: Media reception

 Gadot faced early criticism for her slim physique during her pageant years in 2004, with some speculating about eating disorders, claims she dismissed as rooted in unrealistic beauty standards.
-Ynet noted Gadot was once seen as a "shelf product," struggling to break into local fashion.
-Photographer Alon Shefransky called her transformation from a "baby-faced look" to a more defined presence a "wow moment," comparing it to discovering "the next Natalie Portman."
+Ynet noted Gadot was once seen as a "shelf product", struggling to break into local fashion.
+Photographer Alon Shefransky called her transformation from a "baby-faced look" to a more defined presence a "wow moment," comparing it to discovering "the next Natalie Portman".
 By 2012, Gadot ranked second on Forbes Israels list of top-earning models, with earnings of NIS 1.3 million (approximately US$350,000), and in 2013, her earnings rose to NIS2.4 million (approximately US$650,000), driven largely by brand endorsements and her role in Fast & Furious.
 In 2015, Forbes Israel ranked her 49th on their list of "The Most Powerful Women in Israel" and 38th on their list of "Influential Women".

 Ahead of Wonder Woman's 2017 release, Gadot received 95% positive online comments, with Taykey analytics ranking her as the most beloved Israeli globally.
-Taykey's CEO, Amit Avner, noted that Gadot had already been the most talked-about personality during Super Bowl commercials, one of which she appeared in earlier that year.
-However, the release of Wonder Woman would elevated her popularity to new heights.
-That same year Forbes Israel ranked 35th on their list of "Influential Women", and ranked 53rd on Forbes "30 Under 30 list".
+The company CEO, Amit Avner, noted that Gadot had already been the most talked-about personality during Super Bowl commercials, one of which she appeared in earlier that year.
+However, the release of Wonder Woman would elevated her popularity further.
+That same year Forbes Israel ranked her 35th on their list of "Influential Women", and ranked 53rd on Forbes "30 Under 30 list".
 Additionally, she topped FHMs "100 Sexiest Women in the World" list.
-That same year, she became the third highest-grossing actress of 2017, earning $1.4 billion worldwide.
+That same year, she became the third highest-grossing actress of 2017.

-In her January 2018, article for The Forward, Jenny Singer critiques how Gadot is portrayed in the media, particularly on the cover of Vanity Fair.
-Despite Gadot's "success as an actress, activist, and athlete", Singer argues that she is often reduced to a sex object, with her talents overshadowed by her physical appearance.
+In her January 2018 piece, The Forward staff writer Jenny Singer critiques how Gadot is portrayed in the media, particularly on the cover of Vanity Fair.
+Despite Gadot's "success as an actress, activist, and athlete", Singer argues that Gadot is often reduced to a sex object, with her talents overshadowed by her physical appearance.
 Singer suggests that Gadot's background, including her modeling past and accent, may contribute to the media's focus on her looks rather than her accomplishments.
 That year, Time magazine named Gadot one of the 100 most influential people in the world, and Forbes ranked her as the tenth highest-paid actress in the world, with annual earnings of $10 million.
 In 2020, Forbes ranked Gadot as the third highest-paid actress in the world, with annual earnings of $31.5 million.
-In 2022, Variety reported that Gadot earned $5 million for her role in Death on the Nile.
-She was the highest-paid star in the movie.
+In 2022, Variety reported that Gadot earned $5 million for her role in Death on the Nile, making her the film’s highest-paid star.
 In June 2023, it was announced that Gadot would become the first Israeli actor to receive a star on the Hollywood Walk of Fame.
-This was met with criticism, and by March 18, 2025, she officially received it.
+This was met with criticism, and by 18 March 2025, she officially received it.
 The ceremony was disrupted by both pro-Palestinian and pro-Israeli protesters, with signs reading "Snow White supports genocide" and "standing with Israel".
+The star was reportedly vandalized.